Willie Horton: Horton in the 1988 presidential campaign

-Republicans eagerly picked up the Horton issue after Dukakis won the Democratic nomination.
+The campaign manager for George Bush, Lee Atwater had already been researching on William Horton with his team prior to Gore asking Dukakis about it at the debate: Republicans then eagerly picked up the issue after Dukakis won the Democratic nomination.
+Atwater said, "By the time we're finished, they're going to wonder whether Willie Horton is Dukakis's running mate."
+William Horton, in an article from Playboy magazine in 1989, stated a woman claiming to be affiliated with an organization working with the Bush campaign called and wrote to him asking him to endorse Dukakis.
 In June 1988, Republican candidate George H.W.
 Bush seized on the Horton case, bringing it up repeatedly in campaign speeches.
-Bush's campaign manager Lee Atwater said: "By the time we're finished, they're going to wonder whether Willie Horton is Dukakis's running mate."
-William Horton, in an article from Playboy magazine in 1989 stated a woman claiming to be affiliated with an organization working with the Bush campaign, called and wrote to him asking him to endorse Dukakis.
+The Dukakis campaign countered that the Massachusetts crime rate fell by 13.4% during his second term, and that the homicide rate had become the lowest of any major state in the nation.